-You turn to your furnace to provide nice, comfortable heat during the bitterly cold winter weather.
+You turn to your furnace to provide nice, comfortable heat during the bitterly cold winter weather here in Covington, KY.
 But if your furnace is doing the exact opposite and only blowing cold air throughout your home, you’ve got a definite problem on your hands.

-Rusk Heating & Cooling’s latest blog post will explore what causes a furnace to blow cold air, provide some troubleshooting tips, and discuss when you should call on a professional for repairs.
+Rusk Heating & Cooling’s latest blog post will explore what causes a furnace to blow cold air, provide some troubleshooting tips for your heating system, and discuss when you should call in our HVAC contractors for HVAC repair services or new furnace installation.

-Get in touch with us today to schedule furnace services in the Greater Cincinnati area.
+Get in touch with us today to schedule heating services in Covington, KY.

 What Causes a Furnace to Blow Cold Air?

 When your furnace starts blowing cold air, it can be both uncomfortable and concerning.
-The most common issues behind a furnace blowing cold air include.
+The most common issues behind HVAC systems blowing cold air include:

 • Thermostat Problems: One common culprit is a thermostat malfunction.
 If your thermostat is set to “heat” but is not functioning correctly, it may not signal the furnace to produce warm air.